CaspianA1/RasmLISP/DOCUMENTATION.md

 #### Other:
 - `length`, `sum`, `max`, `lat?`
 #### Eventual features:
-- I'll get to division and floating-point arithmetic sometime soon.
+- I'll get to division and floating-point arithmetic, and symbol print names sometime soon.
-- The same goes for symbols, printing lists, and higher-order functions.
 - If I have time I would like to implement a pattern-matching system and an ability to call C functions.

 ### Miscellaneous: